AxonIQ/reference-guide/part-iii-infrastructure-components/event-processing.md

 To use the Kafka components from Axon, make sure the `axon-kafka` module is available on the classpath.

-{% hint style="info" %}
+{% hint style='tip' %}
 The `axon-kafka` module is a new addition to the framework.
 Minor releases of the framework could include breaking changes to the APIs.
 {% endhint %}

 #### Publishing Events to a Kafka topic

-When Event Messages are published to an Event Bus \(or Event Store\), they can be forwarded to a Kafka topic using the `KafkaPublisher`.
-Publication of the messages to Kafka will happen in the same thread \(and Unit of Work\) that published the events to the Event Bus.
+When Event Messages are published to an Event Bus (or Event Store), they can be forwarded to a Kafka topic using the `KafkaPublisher`.
+Publication of the messages to Kafka will happen in the same thread (and Unit of Work) that published the events to the Event Bus.

 The `KafkaPublisher` takes a `KafkaPublisherConfiguration` instance, which provides the different values and settings required to publish events to Kafka.